jansenm/ansible-jenkins-roles/doc/roles/apache-tomcat-8/instance.rst

 The role :ansible:role:`role-apache/tomcat-8/configuration-default` copies the default tomcat configuration which is **NOT SUITED FOR PRODUCTION USE**.
 Its only provided for convenience in development setups.

+The role :ansible:role:`role-apache/tomcat-8/configuration-copy` can be used to copy a complete directory into `conf/.

 Default Applications
 --------------------